-I remember when we were first assigned here years ago we went on a tour of what we called the Mint and it was not only very interesting/informative but really a lot of fun.
-You got a good idea of how our national currency was made.
-We were teenagers back then.
+I remember when we were first assigned here years ago we went on a tour of what was then called the Mint.
+It was a lot of fun, you got to see how the currency was made practically from start to finish, which very interesting/informative but really a lot of fun.

 A few years ago my nephews wanted to see this while they were visiting.
+How things have changed!
 First, there was a very long line just to get in the door.
 The video presentation that you see while waiting was actually more interesting/informative than the actual tour.
-You are rushed through and they cut down the areas that you can see before depositing you in the gift shop so maybe you can buy some reminders of all that you didn't see here.
+You are rushed through and they had cut down the areas that you can see before depositing you in the gift shop so maybe you can buy some reminders of all that you didn't see here.

 Luckily I have friends from the DC metro area who were kind enough to warn me that tours of The White House are Boring with a capital-B and not worth my time.
 There are only a handful of rooms inside this giant mansion that tourists are allowed to see anyway, and really, who cares about a bunch of old furniture?
 (Okay, some of you antique lovers probably do, but most other people don't, including children.)
 Plus, it's an uncomfortable pain in the butt to try to get anywhere near official government buildings in the first place, because they are crawling with security, and you'll probably have to go through at least one security checkpoint.

 Unique Suggestions: Just take a stroll down Pennsylvania Avenue and see it from the outside.